igorjakus/minigolf/src/AGL/README_AGL-Docs.md

 ##### Return:
 - null
 ##### Descrption:
-Sets the window icon to the image being located in the localization specified in "icon" and "icon_small".
+Sets the window icon to the image being located in the localization specified in "icon" and "icon_small".\
-For details why two images are an option see GLFW Documentation The image data is 32-bit, little-endian, non-premultiplied RGBA, i.e. eight bits per channel with the red channel first.
+For details why two images are an option see GLFW Documentation.\
+The image data is 32-bit, little-endian, non-premultiplied RGBA, i.e. eight bits per channel with the red channel first.
 The pixels are arranged canonically as sequential rows starting from the top##left corner.

 #### setIcon